python-poetry/poetry/docs/repositories.md

 in the example of [Test PyPI](https://test.pypi.org/), both the host (`test.pypi.org`) as well as the path (`/legacy`) are different to its simple API (`https://test.pypi.org/simple`).

+While the examples show URLs with a trailing slash (e.g., `https://test.pypi.org/legacy/`), Poetry automatically normalizes legacy repository URLs by adding a trailing slash if one is missing.
+This means both `https://test.pypi.org/legacy` and `https://test.pypi.org/legacy/` will work correctly when publishing.

 {{% /note %}}

 ## Configuring Credentials